PranavSirohi/Hireverse-Job-Platform/README.md

 If you like this project, please ⭐ star the repository – it really helps!

-Would you like me to also add a clean project architecture diagram (like frontend → backend → database → cloudinary flow) to make the README look even more professional?

-You said:
-yes
-ChatGPT said:

-Perfect 👍 Adding a project architecture diagram will make your README much more professional and easy to understand.

 Here’s how I suggest we include it:

 🚀 Hireverse – Job Connect Portal (MERN Stack)